 In this section you will have to indicate which extensions (internal numbers) will receive your calls and in what order.

-Scenarios consist of three consecutive steps: “First calling to”, “Second call to”, “Third call to”.
-You can add one or more internal number to each of them.
+Scenarios consist of three consecutive steps: “First call to”, “Second call to”, “Third call to”.
+You can add one or more internal numbers to each one of them.
 In the “available numbers” column, mark the internal number you want to add and press “Add”.

-Your incoming calls will be routed to the extensions you chose, in the indicated order.
+Your incoming calls will be routed to the extensions you've chosen, in the indicated order.

 Click "End".
 Now your phone system is ready.

 Softphone download and setup on PC and mobile

 You can use any SIP software or equipment in order to receive and make calls.

 You can also check examples of popular software and equipment setup in “Help” – “Setup instructions”.

 If you do not want to miss a call, you can setup conditional call forwarding to your mobile or landline phone.

 Under “My PBX” – “Internal numbers” on the left side of the menu of the chosen internal number, check the box next to “Call forwarding and Voicemail”.
 Choose «No response or unavailable» in order to turn conditional call forwarding on, or choose “Always” in order to turn unconditional call forwarding on.